Compare Rates

 Should I Contact an Independent Agent/Broker for Help?

 There are two kinds of agents to choose from.
-The first is an independent agent or a broker, which is what we are.
-The second is a captive agent who usually works for a company such as State Farm.
-Independent agents do not work for insurance companies like captive agents.
+The first is an independent agent or broker and the second is a captive agent who usually works for a company such as State Farm.
+Independent agents do not work for insurance companies like captive agents do.
 Instead, an independent agent can shop the entire life insurance market to find you the lowest rates.

-The captive agent can shop his only market, the company he works for.
-The independent agent has his client’s best interest in mind, whereas the captive agent has his company’s main interest.
-We work with over 40 of the highest-rated companies in the nation to ensure our clients are placed with the best companies and the lowest premiums.
-As a result, the right company will be established and in the best life insurance health classification.
+The captive agent can shop his only market, which is the company he works for.
+The independent agent has his client’s best interest in mind, whereas the captive agent has his company’s main interest in mind.
+We work with over 40 of the highest-rated companies in the nation to ensure our clients are placed with the best companies and receive the lowest premiums.

-Take your time and understand the many life insurance products available to you.
-Contact us today and we will happily answer all your questions without obligation.
+Contact us today and we will happily answer all your questions without any obligation.
+I hope you find this blog post beneficial.

 All the best,